jessemillar/serenity/README.md

 ZGENRE NOT LIKE "Encyclopedias" AND
 ZGENRE NOT LIKE "Fiction" AND
 ZGENRE NOT LIKE "Foreign Language Study" AND
+ZGENRE NOT LIKE "Games & Activities" AND
 ZGENRE NOT LIKE "Health & Fitness" AND
 ZGENRE NOT LIKE "Humor" AND
 ZGENRE NOT LIKE "Juvenile Fiction" AND
+ZGENRE NOT LIKE "Literary Collections" AND
 ZGENRE NOT LIKE "Literary Criticism" AND
 ZGENRE NOT LIKE "Magic" AND
+ZGENRE NOT LIKE "Nonfiction" AND
+ZGENRE NOT LIKE "Performing Arts" AND
 ZGENRE NOT LIKE "Philosophy" AND
 ZGENRE NOT LIKE "Poetry" AND
 ZGENRE NOT LIKE "Religion" AND